-We leave Nairobi at 7am on the first day of the trip.
 We recommend you arrive in Nairobi the day before the trip departs.
 If you’re there with time to spare there’s lots to see and do around the city.
 In Nairobi town is the National Museum and markets.
-Also Karen Blixen’s house, Langata Giraffe Centre, Sheldrick’s Elephant Orphanage and Nairobi National Park for a first glimpse of African wildlife.
+Also Karen Blixen’s house, Langata Giraffe Centre, Sheldrick’s Elephant Orphanage and Nairobi National Park for the first glimpse of African wildlife.

 DAY 1: Nairobi to Arusha, Tanzania (L/D)

 We head south from Nairobi, through the Masai plains and cross the border at Namanga into Tanzania; arriving in Arusha late in the day.
 The country we pass through is sparsely inhabited grassland savannah, inhabited by the Masai.
 Tonight, we stay in a lovely campsite in Meserani, 20 km to the west of Arusha.
 Visit the Reptile Rescue Park and Masai Cultural Museum by the campsite, and an art gallery selling the strongly coloured Tinga Tinga paintings.

 DAY 2: Arusha to Serengeti & Ngorongoro Crater (B/L/D)

 100 km to the west, we visit the Serengeti National Park & Ngorongoro Crater.
 We meet our Tanzanian guides with their locally operated 4WD vehicles adapted for safari use They allow excellent viewing through the opening roof hatches.
 The trip is camping, away for three days and two nights.
 One of these nights will be inside the park in the parks amidst the animals.
 If you choose not to visit the park you can wander the markets in Arusha town.